Doberman Pinscher Cost

 Medical costs

-In order to keep your Doberman healthy, you should expect to spend around $635 (plus a one-time fee of $60 to $510 for neutering/spaying the dog) in the first year of life and almost $680 each year after that, depending on the place where you are living.
+To keep your Doberman healthy, you should expect to spend around $635 (plus a one-time fee of $60 to $510 for neutering/spaying the dog) in the first year of life and almost $680 per year after that, depending on the place where you are living.

 According to the vet Leslie Brooks, in the first year of life, a Doberman should have at least three vet visits and each one costs anywhere between $70 and $175.